tropicaltux/weather-subscription-service/api/README.md

 This conversion was done using [swagger2openapi](https://www.npmjs.com/package/swagger2openapi) to implement an API-first approach using the [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen) library.

+A standardized error response schema has been added to provide consistent error handling across all API endpoints.

 ## Viewing the API Documentation

 You can view the API documentation in several ways: